haiwera-silk-cd/magento-devdocs/guides/v2.2/install-gde/prereq/install-rabbitmq.md

 2. Connect RabbitMQ and Magento.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 A basic message queue system can be implemented on EE without using cron instead of RabbitMQ.
-See [Configure message queues]({{ page.baseurl }}/config-guide/mq/manage-mysql.html) for more information.
+See [配置消息队列]({{ page.baseurl }}/config-guide/mq/manage-mysql.html) for more information.
 </div>

 ## Install RabbitMQ on Ubuntu {#ubuntu-install}